thoughtspot/rest-api-sdk/sdks/typescript/docs/ThoughtSpotRestApi.md

   "dbtConnectionIdentifier_example" ,
   // HttpFile | Upload DBT Manifest and Catalog artifact files as a ZIP file.
 This field is mandatory if the connection was created with import_type ‘ZIP_FILE’ (optional)
   { data: Buffer.from(fs.readFileSync('/path/to/file', 'utf-8')), name: '/path/to/file' } ,
   // boolean | If true, includes a `semantic_report` per model showing which components were imported or skipped.
-Each component includes its name, type (such as dimension, measure, or metric), import status, SQL expression, and the corresponding generated ThoughtSpot formula. (optional) true
+Each component includes its name, type (such as dimension, measure, or metric), import status, SQL expression, and the corresponding generated ThoughtSpot formula.
+Note: supported only for Snowflake and Databricks connections. (optional) true
 ).then((data:any) => {
   console.log('API called successfully.
 Returned data: ' + data);